SChudakov/Vocabulary/lib/log4j-2.10.0-src/log4j-core/src/site/manual/index.md

 # Log4j 2 Implementation

-The Log4j 2 implementation provides the functional components of the logging system.
+The Log4j 2 implementation provides the functional components of the com.sschudakov.logging system.
-Users are free to create their own plugins and include them in the logging configuration.
+Users are free to create their own plugins and include them in the com.sschudakov.logging configuration.

 ## Requirements